dotnet/docs-maui/docs/fundamentals/controltemplate.md

 ## Consume a ControlTemplate

-A `ControlTemplate` can be applied to a `ContentView` derived custom control by setting its `ControlTemplate` property to the control template object.
+A `ControlTemplate` can be applied to a <xref:Microsoft.Maui.Controls.ContentView> derived custom control by setting its `ControlTemplate` property to the control template object.
 Similarly, a `ControlTemplate` can be applied to a <xref:Microsoft.Maui.Controls.ContentPage> derived page by setting its `ControlTemplate` property to the control template object.
 At runtime, when a `ControlTemplate` is applied, all of the controls that are defined in the `ControlTemplate` are added to the visual tree of the templated custom control, or templated page.

 The following example shows the `CardViewControlTemplate` being assigned to the `ControlTemplate` property of each `CardView` object: